 Yes, but not for tourism.
 U.S. passport holders may apply to the U.S. Department of State for a special validation of his or her passport to permit its use for travel to, or use in, a restricted country or area if the reason for travel falls within certain categories: (a) applicants are members of the press, (b) applicants are members of the Red Cross, (c) applicants are traveling for humanitarian considerations, and (d) the trip is within the national interest of the U.S.

 Unfortunately, travel for the purpose of tourism does not fall under these categories and is not a permitted exception.

 Will the travel restriction be lifted?

-Currently, there is no indication if the travel ban will be extended or revoked on or before August 31, 2020.
+Currently, there is no indication of whether the travel ban will be extended or revoked on or before August 31, 2023.
 The travel ban was first introduced during a time of heightened political tension between the U.S and North Korea in 2017.
 It is reasonable to assume that if the international relations between these two countries improves, there is potential for the lifting of this restriction.

 If you’re not traveling on a U.S passport (nor a South Korean or Malaysian passport) then you’re welcome to join any of our scheduled group or tailored private tours, and we’d love to have you!
 Reach out to us for more information.